Coats Island: History

 The first recorded sighting of Coats Island by Europeans was in 1612 by Thomas Button; he explored it further the following year.
 It received its name from William Coats, a sea captain for the Hudson's Bay Company.
 He visited the area periodically between 1727 and 1751.

 In 1824, HMS Griper, under Captain George Francis Lyon, anchored off Cape Pembroke on Coats Island.
 The whalers then discovered a band of "Eskimos" who were said to have spoken a "strange dialect" and were called Sadlermiut.
 Since then, the Sadlermiut continued to establish contact with Westerners.
-However, as with many North American aboriginals, the Sadlermiut were often susceptible to Western diseases.
+However, as with many North American Indigenous peoples, the Sadlermiut were often susceptible to Western diseases.

 The area was confirmed to be an island by American whalers, who began visiting the area in the 1860s.
 By 1896, there were only 70 of Sadlermiut remaining.
 Then, in the fall of 1902, the British trading and whaling vessel named the Active had made a stop at Cape Low, Southampton Island.
-It is said that some of the Sadlermiut caught a disease, possibly an influenza, typhoid or typhus, from a sick sailor aboard the Active, which then spread to the entire community.
+It is said that some of the Sadlermiut caught a disease, possibly influenza, typhoid or typhus, from a sick sailor aboard the Active, which then spread to the entire community.
 By winter 1902–03, the entire Sadlermiut population had died as a result.

-A Hudson's Bay Company trading post was maintained on the island from August 1920 to August 1924, and a number of Inuit families lived on the island during that period, some of whom had been brought from Baffin Island on boats.
-In 1921, an overturned fisherman's dory covering two skeletons was found by Capt.
-George Cleveland on Coats Island which were alleged to be the remains of Captain Arthur Gibbons and one of his officers, survivors of the wreck of the American whaling schooner A. T. Gifford.
+A trading post operated by the Hudson's Bay Company was opened on the island in September 1918, supplied from Lake Harbour and Wolstenholme.
+A number of Inuit families lived on the island during that period, some of whom had been brought from Baffin Island on boats.

+In 1921, an overturned fisherman's dory covering two skeletons was found by Captain George Cleveland on Coats Island which were alleged to be the remains of Captain Arthur Gibbons and one of his officers, survivors of the wreck of the American whaling schooner A. T. Gifford.
 The Canadian Government held a criminal investigation.

+In 1925, the island was over-hunted and the HBC post closed, after which the remaining Inuit were relocated to Southampton Island.